WHY WE EXIT RELATIONSHIPS

 challenging our false beliefs and developing a healthy self-esteem

-learning to recognise and assert our needs and healthy boundaries
+learning to recognise and assert our feelings, needs and healthy boundaries

 understanding how to deal with guilt in a healthy way